xorbitsai/inference/doc/source/models/model_update.rst

 This section briefly introduces a common operation on the "Launch Model" page: updating the model list.
 It corresponds to the "Type Selection + Update" button at the top of the page, which is used to quickly refresh models of a specific type.

+Model update rely on the online model list service provided by :ref:`xinference_models_hub` .

 .. raw:: html

     <img class="align-center" alt="model update interface" src="../_static/model_update.png" style="background-color: transparent", width="95%">